Insert-Affiliate/InsertAffiliateSwiftSDK/ReadMe.md

 ## Overview

 The **InsertAffiliateSwift SDK** is designed for iOS applications, providing seamless integration with the [Insert Affiliate platform](https://insertaffiliate.com).
-The InsertAffiliateSwift SDK simplifies affiliate link management, in-app purchases (IAP) initialization, and deep link integration, helping developers create a seamless user experience for affiliate tracking and monetization.
+The InsertAffiliateSwift SDK simplifies affiliate marketing for iOS apps with in-app-purchases, allowing developers to create a seamless user experience for affiliate tracking and monetisation.

 ### Features